About Us

 Our Guiding Values

 We believe in building trusting relationships by deploying a collaborative approach and adopting a long-term perspective.
-We support innovative models that change individual lives by expanding opportunities for disadvantaged youth and vulnerable families with a focus on sustained impact.
+We support innovative models that change individual lives by expanding opportunities for historically underserved youth and vulnerable families with a focus on sustained impact.
 We strive to foster continuous improvement for ourselves and our grant partners and seek to get to know and understand the people and communities in which we invest.
 We believe we all have a role to play in advancing racial and social equity.

 Capacity Building